msanaullahsahar/Blynk-Local-Server-Auto-Installer-For-Windows-OS/README.md

 1. Make a folder with name **rawFolder** on your desktop
-2. Download a script **.\BlynkServerAutoInstallerWin.ps1** and put it in the rawFolder using the following url,
+2. Download a script **.\BlynkServerAutoInstallerWin.ps1** from a link given below and put it in the rawFolder,

 https://raw.githubusercontent.com/msanaullahsahar/Blynk-Local-Server-Auto-Installer-For-Windows-OS/master/BlynkServerAutoInstallerWin.ps1